tomash/spree_globalize/README.markdown

 Taxon
 	name
 	permalink # though I can't find where this is editable on the admin, just in case it does become at some point description

 ## Notes ##

 * The current version of Globalize has a bug that keeps the translated field values from showing on forms.
-There's a patch available for this, which hasn't been applied to code-base yet:
+There's a patch available for this, which hasn't been applied to Globalize's code-base yet:

 [http://gist.github.com/107265](http://gist.github.com/107265)